 Pay and Benefits During Leave.
-While the law provides only unpaid leave, some employers pay their employees during CFRA leave.
-In addition, employees may choose (or employers may require) use of accrued paid leave while taking CFRA leave under certain circumstances.
-Employees on CFRA leave may also be eligible for benefits administered by the Employment Development Department.
+While the law guarantees only unpaid leave, some employers pay their employees during CFRA leave.
+In addition, employees may choose (or employers may require) use of accrued paid leave while taking CFRA leave in certain circumstances.
+Employees on CFRA leave may also be eligible for benefits administered by the Employment Development Department, including Paid Family Leave.
+For more information, visit bit.ly/EDD-PFL.

-Taking CFRA leave may impact certain employee benefits and seniority date.
-If employees want more information regarding eligibility for a leave and/or the impact of the leave on seniority and benefits, they should contact their employer.
+Taking CFRA leave may impact certain employee benefits and an employee's seniority date.
+If employees want more information regarding eligibility for leave and/or the impact of the leave on seniority and benefits, they should contact their employer.
 Pregnancy Disability Leave.
-Even if an employee is not eligible for CFRA leave, if disabled by pregnancy, childbirth or a related medical condition, the employee is entitled to take a pregnancy disability leave of up to four months, depending on their period(s) of actual disability.
-If the employee is CFRA-eligible, they have certain rights to take both a pregnancy disability leave and a CFRA leave for reason of the birth of their child.
+When an employee is disabled by pregnancy, childbirth, or a related medical condition, the employee is entitled to take a pregnancy disability leave of up to four months, depending on their period(s) of actual disability.
+If the employee is also eligible for CFRA leave, they have the right to take both pregnancy disability leave and CFRA leave related to the birth of their child.

 Reinstatement.
-Both CFRA leave and pregnancy disability leave contain a guarantee of reinstatement to the same position or, in certain instances, a comparable position at the end of the leave, subject to any defense allowed under the law.
+Both CFRA leave and pregnancy disability leave guarantee reinstatement to the same position or, in certain instances, a comparable position at the end of the leave, subject to any defense allowed under the law.

 Notice.
-For foreseeable events (such as the expected birth of a child or a planned medical treatment for the employee or of a family member), the employee must provide, if possible, at least 30 days' advance notice to their employer that they will be taking leave.
-For events that are unforeseeable, employees should notify their employers, at least verbally, as soon as they learn of the need for the leave.
-Failure to comply with these notice rules is grounds for, and may result in, deferral of the requested leave until the employee complies with this notice policy.
+When possible, employees must provide 30 days' advance notice before taking leave for foreseeable event, such as the expected the birth of a child or a planned medical procedure.
+For unforeseeable events, employees should notify their employers, at least verbally, as soon as they learn of the need for the leave.
+Failing to provide notice is grounds for, and may result in, deferral of the requested leave until the employee complies with this notice policy.